-The Library has computer work stations with Internet access for students, faculty, and staff.
 The Library is open to the public for in-library use of materials.
-In order to check out materials, students must be currently enrolled at the College.
+Computer workstations, available for students, faculty, and staff, are equipped with current word processing, graphics, spreadsheet, database and office systems software and Internet access.
+In order to check out material, students must be currently enrolled at the College and have a valid student ID.